stashed/docs/docs/guides/platforms/gke.md

 ---
-title: GKE | Stash
+title: Using Workload Idenity with Stash on GKE
-description: Using Stash in Google Kubernetes Engine
+description: A guide on how to use GKE workload identity with Stash
 menu:
   docs_{{ .version }}:
     identifier: platforms-gke
     name: GKE Workload Identity
     parent: platforms
-    weight: 30
+    weight: 18
 product_name: stash
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

-# Using Stash with Google Kubernetes Engine (GKE)
+# Using Workload Identity with Stash on Google Kubernetes Engine (GKE)

-This guide will show you how to use Stash to backup and restore a KubeDB database running in [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/) with Workload Identity enabled.
-Here, we are going to backup a MariaDB database into [GCS Bucket](https://cloud.google.com/storage/).
+This guide will show you how to use workload identity of [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/) with Stash.
+Here, we are going to backup a MariaDB database and store the backed up data into a [GCS Bucket](https://cloud.google.com/storage/).
 Then, we are going to show how to restore this backed up data.

 ## Before You Begin